 By the way, if you’re allergic to wool, or adverse to wearing it, hemp is another fabric that is temperature regulating as well as sustainable.

-We recommend stocking up on a full merino wool base layer, so you’ve got wool from head to toe.
+We recommend a full merino wool base layer, so you’ve got wool from head to toe.
 Depending on which country you’re in or how cold it is that day, you can layer up underneath any of your other outfits to instantly add extra insulating warmth to any outfit.
-We also wear our merino base layers to sleep at night, because they are cozy and warm and wonderful and never smell and they’re just magical.
+(Psst: Here’s Lia’s favorite plus size merino base layer.)

 - Merino Wool Base Layer Leggings: These super comfy 100% wool leggings function just like long underwear.
 Except they’re made of soft, super-luxurious wool instead of cheap polyester, and make your legs feel like they’re being hugged by an extremely soft sheep.
 I wore a pair of these under my pants on extra-cold days and they kept me toasty warm (without being too hot)!
 Jeremy has this pair.
 Bonus: they also double as the world’s coziest lounge leggings or even sleepwear!